 At a distance of 16 Kms from Munnar, Rajamalai is a tiny hill station located inside Eravikulam National Park on Munnar - Udumalpet Road.
 The Eravikulam National Park was established to protect the Nilgiri Tahr.
 The park is extended into Tamil Nadu and known as Annamalai Wildlife Sanctuary.
-Trip to Rajamalai is one of the top things to do in Munnar and also a popular place for trekking in Munnar.
+Trip to Rajamalai is one of the top things to do in Munnar and also another popular attraction not to miss in a Munnar tour package.

 This region is famous as the natural habitat of the endangered Nilgiri Tahr.
 Nearly half the world's population of this rare species is found in area.
 Other faunal species found in the park are elephant Gaur, Giant Squirrel, Leopard, Lion-Tailed Macaque, Tiger, and Sambar.